- "I See my Art as the Juncture of Painting, Sculpture and Drawing"

 Mandell’s fine art mosaics can be seen at well-known institutions such as museums and foundations.
 His work is on permanent display at the National Constitution Center, The National Liberty Museum, The University of Pennsylvania, Citizens Bank Park in Philadelphia, Pennsylvania, the McGraw Hill Company in New York, Delaware Valley College in Doylestown, Pennsylvania, and the Illinois Holocaust Museum and Education Center in Skokie, Illinois, among other sites throughout the United States.
 His latest public project is a 10 ft. x 6 ft. mosaic created for the main entranceway of the new Lower Merion High School in Ardmore, Pennsylvania, detailing its illustrious history.

-In addition to Mandell’s studio practice, he also teaches at Drexel University’s Westphal College of Media Arts.
+In addition to Mandell’s studio practice, he has also taught at Drexel University’s Westphal College of Media Arts.
 His mosaics have been featured in The Bel Aire Hotel Magazine, Glass Art Magazine, and The Penn Gazette.

 To learn more about Jonathan Mandell’s fine art tile paintings, please contact the artist here.